 - Ground ambulance trips

-- Telemedicine (with the LIFE Association Membership)
+- Telemedicine (through the LIFE Association membership)

 - Outpatient physical therapy

 - Child immunizations

 Keep in mind that covered services may be subject to waiting periods, visit limitations, deductible, coinsurance, or copays, and/or benefit maximums depending on the plan you purchase.

 If you’re interested in learning more about short-term health insurance, visit verahealth.com or speak with a friendly Vera Health expert by calling 888-499-1187.
 We’d love to answer any of your questions and help you find the right plan for your budget.
 We’re looking forward to chatting with you and helping you save money on your health insurance!

 * Maximum 12-months less one day/364 days in NE.

 ** Get the benefits you need for injuries and preventive care right away, with eligibility for sickness benefits after just 7 days.
 The 7 day wait on sickness benefits is waived if the application date is more than 7 days from effective date.

 This coverage is not required to comply with federal market requirements for health insurance, principally those contained in the Affordable Care Act.
 Be sure to check your policy carefully to make sure you are aware of any exclusions or limitations regarding coverage of preexisting conditions or health benefits (such as hospitalization, emergency services, maternity care, preventive care, prescription drugs, and mental health and substance use disorder services).
 If this coverage expires or you lose eligibility for this coverage, you might have to wait until an open enrollment period to get other health insurance coverage.